 Colwyn is a very small borough located in the state of Pennsylvania.
-With a population of 2,448 people and just one neighborhood, Colwyn is the 577th largest community in Pennsylvania.
-Much of the housing stock in Colwyn was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 2,483 people and just one neighborhood, Colwyn is the 577th largest community in Pennsylvania.
+Colwyn has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 In Colwyn, however, the average commute to work is quite long.
 On average, people spend 33.12 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
 In addition, the borough is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.